 - You will lie on your back on an exam table.
 The technologist will help make you comfortable. - An intravenous (IV) line will be placed in your arm vein.
-You will be given a small dose of tracer through the IV. - You must lie still while the gamma camera hovers over your abdomen.
-If you move, the pictures will be blurry and may have to be repeated. - The gamma camera detects the gamma rays given off by the tracer.
-A computer then creates pictures of the liver and gallbladder based on the detected gamma rays. - Pictures are taken for at least 2 hours.
+You will be given a small dose of tracer through the IV. - You must lie still while the camera hovers over your belly.
+If you move, the pictures will be blurry and may need to be taken again. - Pictures are taken for at least 2 hours.
 Sometimes more pictures are taken 3 to 4 hours later. - If your doctor wants to see how your gallbladder is working, you may receive an IV medicine that makes your gallbladder contract.
 Or, you may receive a small dose of morphine.
 More images will then be taken.